 Taylor recognizes the importance of a good "fit" with the company and industry where he will work and spend his career.
-He also knows that he must investigate the culture of companies where he is interviewing.
+He also knows that to search for a job or he must investigate the culture of companies where he is interviewing.
 Understanding this, he is set to research different companies and industries in planning his personal brand.